MarkWarneke/markwarneke.github.io/_posts/2021-03-14-Query-Azure-Resources-Using-Python.md

 `Az.Cli` is an easy-to-use Python interface that lets developers and administrators query Azure resources.
 The Python package is providing a way to interact with Azure using Python while sticking to a well-known concept of the Azure CLI.
-If you are already familiar with the Azure CLI you should feel right at home using the `Az.Cli` Python packge API.
+If you are already familiar with the Azure CLI you should feel right at home using the `Az.Cli` Python package API.

 Every command that is available in the Azure CLI can be executed using the function `az("<sub command>")`.
 The function enables Azure developers and administrators to run shell commands like `az group list` inside of Python like `az("group list")`.

 ## Why?

-I encoutered numerous projects where Azure developers and administrators created sophisticated shell scripts that leverages the idempotent functionallity of the Azure CLI to get their work done.
-While bash scripts are great and WSL allows Windows users to run shell scripts as well, I always disliked the syntax and unnessesariy complication of creating loops, validaiton, and property querying (mostly using [`jq`](https://stedolan.github.io/jq/)) as well as logging and error handling.
+I encountered numerous projects where Azure developers and administrators created sophisticated shell scripts that leverage the idempotent functionality of the Azure CLI to get their work done.
+While bash scripts are great and WSL allows Windows users to run shell scripts as well, I always disliked the syntax and unnecessary complication of creating loops, input validation, and property querying (mostly using [`jq`](https://stedolan.github.io/jq/)) as well as logging and error handling.

-At mature teams we can find the development of advanced [shell style guides](https://google.github.io/styleguide/shellguide.html), and the implementation of tools for linting shell scripts like [shellcheck](https://github.com/koalaman/shellcheck), a s well as  testing to deal with the inceasing complexity of the Infrastructre as Code automation.
+At mature teams, we can find the development of advanced [shell style guides](https://google.github.io/styleguide/shellguide.html), and the implementation of tools for linting shell scripts like [shellcheck](https://github.com/koalaman/shellcheck), as well as testing to deal with the increasing complexity of the Infrastructure as Code automation.
-I always found those tools great helpers in early stages of the adoption but leave a lot of maintenance and toil in large scale enviornments.
+I always found those tools great helpers in the early stages of the adoption but leave a lot of maintenance and toil in large-scale environments.

-The `Az.Cli` is a simple solution to this mess as it allows the refactoring of exsisting shell scripts from the Azure CLI to a Python implementation.
+The `Az.Cli` is a simple solution to this mess as it allows the refactoring of existing shell scripts from the Azure CLI to a Python implementation.
-The move to Python harnesses the power of a fully fledged object oriented scripting language while sticking to a well-known syntax, that should enable an easy onboarding and maintance.
+The move to Python harnesses the power of a fully-fledged object-oriented scripting language with a huge open-source community and wide adoption while sticking to a well-known syntax, that should enable easy onboarding and maintenance.

-As the `Az.Cli` relies on the official Python libraries of the Azure CLI it is fully compatible and stayes current.
+As the `Az.Cli` relies on the official Python libraries of the Azure CLI it is fully compatible and stays current.

 ## How to start